Jundland/NLP/README.md

-# a repo for everyday Natural Language Processing (NLP)
+## a repo for everyday Natural Language Processing in Python

 ## nlp01_preproc.py